zhijieshi/cse3666/verilog/README.md

 ## Learning More Verilog Details

-This document provides only a brief introduction to Verilog.
-Many important aspects of the language are intentionally not covered here, including:
+This document provides only a brief introduction to Verilog, and a minimal set of instructions to compile Verilog code and run simulation.
+There are a lot resources aboug Verilog on the Internet.
+So many important aspects of the language are not covered/repeated here, including:

 - Verilog data types (`wire`, `reg`, vectors, constants)
 - Procedural statements (`if`, `case`, `always`, `initial`)